 Not long ago, while browsing the internet, I came across a brilliant storage solution.
 (Pinned here.)
 I happen to be a huge fan of brilliant storage solutions so I knew I would eventually try it.

 The idea was simple: store baker's twine in a mason jar topped with a daisy cut-out lid.
-(Buy them here (gold) or here or here (with jars) or here (silver).)
+(Buy them here (gold) or here (with jars) or here (silver) or here (choice of three colors).)
 Then thread the string through the cut-outs for easy access.

 If you've been keeping up with things around here, you're probably aware that I have a dozen vintage Ball jars in my garage just waiting to be filled.
 (And it probably comes as no surprise that I happen to have daisy cut out lids and baker's twine as well.)